Henry Geo Steatham

 Robert Statham, born 1775, married Hannah Butler in Birmingham in 1798.

-They lived in Darlaston and had 10 children, only 4 survived, Sons, Thomas, Joseph, Moses and Samuel.
+They lived in Darlaston and had ten children, only four survived, Sons, Thomas, Joseph, Moses and Samuel.

-On the birth of his twin daughters Elizabeth and Sarah, they were baptised as Steatham.
+The Steatham surname begins on the birth of his twin daughters Elizabeth and Sarah, they being baptised as Steatham.
+This is the first time the Steatham is used.

-When Robert Steatham died in 1827, he was know as Steatham, and had signed his Will as Steatham the previous year.
+So the Steatham surname starts with Robert Steatham who dies in 1827, he was know as Steatham, and had signed his Will as Steatham, the previous year.

 There is one exception to this:-